Happy child in a wheelchair

 • Join an event.
 From marathon runs, overseas treks and daring abseils… take on a personal challenge while raising money.

 • Make a donation.
-We need almost £6 million every year to provide hospice care for local children and their families, with only a small amount of this coming from central government.
+It costs almost £9 million to run the hospice, with our NHS grant only funding around 7% of these costs.
 Without your incredible help we wouldn’t be able to continue to support children with life-threatening and life-limiting illnesses.